adityaAK47/ai-agent-X/README.md

 # MCP Server Project

 This project consists of a client-server architecture with separate components for the server and client applications.
+The application features an AI-powered Twitter post creation system that helps users generate engaging and relevant content for their Twitter feed.

+## Features

+- AI-powered Twitter post generation
+- Client-server architecture for scalable deployment
+- Real-time content generation
+- User-friendly interface

 ## Project Structure